diana-hep/femtocode/README.md

 **Done:**

    * Core of language parsing, type checking, type inference and logical inference.
 However, only two functions have been fully implemented (`+` and `.map`).
-   * Explode and flat function compilation, not combine.
+   * Explode and flat function compilation, not implode.
    * Workflow generation, query generation, futures and result handling.
    * Modular dataset metadata: JSON files and MongoDB.
    * Modular backends: Numpy, ROOT, CouchBase.